 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The noise level in the work environment is usually moderate.

-Interested applicants should send a cover letter and resume, via email to FCASV Director of Advocacy Theresa L. Prichard (firstname.lastname@example.org).
+To apply: Interested applicants should send a cover letter, resume, and writing sample (2-3 pages), preferably a court pleading or legal memorandum, via email to FCASV Associate Director and General Counsel Theresa L. Prichard (firstname.lastname@example.org).
 Incomplete applications will not be considered.
-Applicants will be considered on a rolling basis; initial review of applications will begin on April 2, 2018.
-Position will be open until filled.
+Priority consideration of applications will begin on June 10, 2019 and will continue on a rolling basis until the position is filled.
 No phone calls, please.
-Click here for Job Description.

 FCASV is an Equal Opportunity Employer and Prohibits Discrimination and Harassment of Any Kind.
 FCASV is committed to the practice of equal employment opportunity for all employees and to providing employees with a work environment free of discrimination and harassment.
 All employment decisions at FCASV are based on agency needs, job requirements, and individual qualifications, without regard to race, color, religion or belief, sex (including pregnancy, childbirth or related medical conditions), national, social, or ethnic origin, ancestry, age, physical disability, mental disability, medical condition, familial status, veteran status, marital status, sexual orientation, or gender identity and/or expression.